In Oklahoma, Critics Say Pruitt Stalled Pollution Case After Taking Industry Funds

 But that agreement did not address the issue of the chicken manure runoff.

-Oklahoma's then-Attorney General, Democrat Drew Edmondson, was known for prioritizing environmental cases, and he set up an Environmental Protection Unit at the office to pursue polluters.
+Oklahoma's then-attorney general, Democrat Drew Edmondson, was known for prioritizing environmental cases, and he set up an Environmental Protection Unit at the office to pursue polluters.
 The unit included four attorneys as well as a criminal investigator with a background in engineering.

-In 2005, Edmondson, on behalf of the State of Oklahoma, sued several major poultry producers over the waste, including Tyson Foods, Cargill and Simmons Foods.
+In 2005, Edmondson, on behalf of the state of Oklahoma, sued several major poultry producers over the waste, including Tyson Foods, Cargill and Simmons Foods.

-The companies argued that they were being unfairly targeted for the broader pollution problem, and pointed to the amount of business they brought to the region.
+The companies argued that they were being unfairly targeted for the broader pollution problem and pointed to the amount of business they brought to the region.

-"We spent five years of our life preparing this case, doing the science," says attorney David Page, who was brought on to Oklahoma's legal team for the case.
+"We spent five years of our life preparing this case, doing the science," says attorney David Page, who was brought on Oklahoma's legal team for the case.
 "I mean that's pretty much all I did for five years."

 The case finally went to trial in federal court in 2009.
 The trial lasted 52 days and included 60 witnesses and complex legal and scientific testimony.

 "We fought for every inch," says Page.
-"It was like a famous Civil War battle, where every square foot of property was fought with blood, tears, and sweat."
+"It was like a famous Civil War battle, where every square foot of property was fought with blood, tears and sweat."

-When both sides finally rested, the case was left in the hands of Federal Judge Gregory Frizzell.
+When both sides finally rested, the case was left in the hands of federal Judge Gregory Frizzell.

-And soon after the trial ended, in early 2010, Scott Pruitt announced his run for Attorney General.
+And soon after the trial ended, in early 2010, Scott Pruitt announced his run for attorney general.

 Poultry industry donations to Pruitt's campaign

 During the campaign, Pruitt received at least $40,000 in campaign donations from people associated with the poultry industry.
-It included donations from the company's top executives at the time, including the Vice President of Tyson Foods, the company's CEO and General Counsel, as well as attorneys associated with the defendants in the poultry case.
-In all, approximately four percent of Pruitt's campaign funds came from sources linked to the chicken industry, according to the New York Times.
+It included donations from company top executives at the time, including the vice president of Tyson Foods, the company's CEO and general counsel, as well as attorneys associated with the defendants in the poultry case.
+In all, approximately 4 percent of Pruitt's campaign funds came from sources linked to the chicken industry, according to the New York Times.

 At the time, Pruitt's opponent raised questions about whether Pruitt could remain impartial because of the donations.
-Pruitt's campaign spokesman dismissed the criticism as, "a desperate attempt by a losing campaign."
+Pruitt's campaign spokesman dismissed the criticism as "a desperate attempt by a losing campaign."

-In an emailed statement to NPR, Tyson Foods spokesperson Gary Mickelson wrote, "Our employees are encouraged to participate in the election process of public officials at all levels, and are at liberty to make personal contributions to any campaign as they see fit."
+In an emailed statement to NPR, Tyson Foods spokesman Gary Mickelson wrote, "Our employees are encouraged to participate in the election process of public officials at all levels, and are at liberty to make personal contributions to any campaign as they see fit."

-In November 2010, riding a wave of anti-Washington Tea Party sentiment, Scott Pruitt won the election for Oklahoma Attorney General.
+In November 2010, riding a wave of anti-Washington Tea Party sentiment, Pruitt won the election for Oklahoma attorney general.

 That left attorneys in the poultry case and members of the office's Environmental Protection Unit wondering: What now?